Language selection

 Development assistance

 Canada was among the first countries to recognize Ghana’s independence in 1957 and established our first Africa bilateral development program in Ghana shortly thereafter.
 Since that time, Canada has provided more than $2.5 billion in development assistance in support of shared Ghanaian and Canadian priorities.
-Our focus over several decades on improving agricultural systems, livelihoods, and food security, particularly for impoverished rural communities in the north, resulted in 147,000 farmers, including 97,000 women farmers, increasing their agricultural production and more than doubling their incomes; while our support for the water and sanitation sector has resulted in 865,000 Ghanaians gaining access to safe water, sanitation and hygiene infrastructure.
+Our focus over several decades on improving agricultural systems, livelihoods, and food security, particularly for impoverished rural communities in the north, resulted in 3,700,000 farmers, of which 1,600,000 supported on agricultural production with improved technologies, increasing their agricultural production and more than doubling their incomes.
+Canada is one of the top bilateral donors to the health sector in Ghana, focusing on health system strengthening, sexual and reproductive health, and nutrition.
+Over the last 5 years, our support has empowered 4 million people, of whom majority are women, to gain access to and use modern methods of contraception.
+Over 5 million people, including 500,000 adolescent girls, received services of sexual and reproductive health and rights, and to end sexual and gender-based violence, such as rescue and legal support for survivors of gender-based violence.
+Over 1 million people benefitted from improved sanitation and hygiene infrastructure, including access to clean water and our nutrition programming, which reached 2.5 million adolescent girls, helped reduce the prevalence of anemia from 48% in 2022 to 43% in 2024.

-Building on this long-standing partnership, Canada continues to provide significant development assistance in support of evolving priorities in line with the Ghana Beyond Aid strategy and Canada’s Feminist International Assistance Policy, which totaled $94.09 million in fiscal year 2020 to 2021.
-Through local, Canadian and multilateral partners, Canada is helping to build the skills of young Ghanaian women and men in productive sectors of the economy such as agriculture and trades, and to grow business ideas into successful enterprises, particularly in key areas of the green economy.
+Building on this long-standing partnership, Canada continues to provide significant development assistance in support of evolving priorities in line with the Ghana Beyond Aid strategy and Canada’s Feminist International Assistance Policy, which totaled $116.7 million in fiscal year 2022 to 2023.
+Through local, Canadian and multilateral partners, Canada is helping to build the skills of young Ghanaian women and men in productive sectors of the economy such as agriculture and trade, and to grow business ideas into successful enterprises, particularly in key areas of the green economy.
 As part of this support, Canada’s partners actively address barriers to growth such as socio-cultural norms which constrain women’s full participation and economic empowerment, or lack of access to technical know-how, finance, and market linkages necessary for small business development.
-Canada is also a key contributor to improving the health and well-being of adolescent girls and women through sexual and reproductive health and rights and nutrition programming.

 In addition, through the Canada Fund for Local Initiatives, support is provided to local Ghanaian organizations and initiatives to promote inclusive governance including diversity, democracy and human rights, as well as women’s participation in peace and security efforts.